• What is Copywriting?

 How to Nurture Past Colleague Referrals

 Past colleagues come from past work.
 I know that seems obvious, but bear with me.
-If you don’t do any kinds of work wherein you have colleagues, you won’t have past colleagues, and you can’t get referrals from them.
+If you don’t do any kinds of work where you have colleagues, you won’t have past colleagues, and you can’t get referrals from them.

 And I don’t mean that you have to be on-staff, either.
 (If that’s what you want, though, go for it.)
-You could work as a contractor, and still get the benefits of working with and getting to know new colleagues, while still getting an element of freedom.
+You could work as a contractor and still get the benefits of working with and getting to know new colleagues while still getting an element of freedom.
 Also, you may be able to move more easily from one company to the next.

 How to Nurture Recruiter Relationships